elementjs/elt/README.md

 While it is of course usable with plain javascript, its real intended audience is [Typescript](https://www.typescriptlang.org/) users.

+It is built with three objectives in mind :
+ * Writing code with it must be pleasant
+ * All overheads should be kepts as low as possible
+ * Types.
+Types.
+Types.

 # Why use it

   * **You use typescript** and don't want a javascript library that use patterns that the typing system doesn't always gracefully support.
 Everything is Element was built with *type inference* in mind.
 The [`Observable`](#o.Observable) ecosystem tries hard to keep that valuable typing information without getting in your way and have you type everything by hand.